 01Know the Eligibility Requirements

-Instrument pilot applicants must be able to read, speak, write and understand English, and must hold at least a private pilot certificate.
+Flight instructor applicants must be at least 18 years old, be able to read, speak, write and understand English, and hold either a commercial pilot certificate or an airline transport pilot (ATP) certificate.

 02Update Your Medical Certificate

 Since you must hold at least a commercial pilot certificate to begin flight instructor training, the chances are good that you already have a valid aviation medical certificate.

 You'll need at least a 3rd class medical to act as pilot-in-command of an aircraft while instructing, but in fact, a flight instructor is not required to have a current medical certificate if they aren't acting as pilot in command or performing duties of a required crewmember.
 Most instructors are eager to log PIC flight hours, though, and opt to maintain a valid medical certificate.
 It will also prevent you from having to turn away beginning students who cannot yet act as pilot in command.
 Regardless, you'll act as pilot in command during your check ride for the certified flight instructor certificate, so there's no reason to put it off if you don't already have one.

 For the CFI certificate, there are two initial exams that you must take: The FOI (Fundamentals of Instruction) Exam and the FAA Certified Flight Instructor Knowledge Exam.
 The FOI covers topics related to teaching, such as the learning process, effective teaching elements, training techniques, etc. You probably want to get a study guide for this, such as this one from Gleim, just like the knowledge exam.
 The knowledge exam covers everything that you have learned up until this point, including all recreational, private and commercial topics, as well as instrument, multi-engine and high-performance topics.
 Almost any topic you can think of could be included.